Research

 It also benefits men who don't have prostate cancer, enabling them to avoid a biopsy if their MRI scan is clear.

-However, increasing demand for MRI scans means not all men can access one – demand that will only increase further once a screening programme for prostate cancer is in place.
-Our TRANSFORM trial, which aims to get the evidence to make a screening programme a reality, will consider multiple screening options, including MRI.
+However, increasing demand for MRI scans means not all men can access one promptly – and this demand will only increase further if a screening programme for prostate cancer is introduced.

 Faster scans find just as many cancers

-The current gold standard MRI scan, known as multiparametric MRI (mpMRI), was introduced across the UK thanks to research we funded back in 2008.
+The current gold standard MRI, known as multiparametric MRI (mpMRI), was introduced across the UK thanks in part to research we funded back in 2008.

 However, the three-part mpMRI scan takes some time, with the third stage involving a dye injection that needs to be given by a professional and can cause mild side effects.